 off Aguadilla, Puerto Rico

 “Here we are at last, and here we are likely to remain, for the ship is a slow one in every respect, and instead of our reaching St. Thomas this morning, tomorrow, or even Wednesday is spoken of.
 This is rather a dingy old tub, much frequented by cockroaches & other delights—even mosquitos finding entry.
 The more interesting part of the crew consists of 1 dog, 3 kittens, 1 cat, many cocks and hens, sundry pigs, various small birds, some parrots, 3 old guinea pigs & their 3 infants!—the latter ruminants having just been purchased.
 Need I remark that the ship is not perfumed with Ess.
 Bouquet? — There are only two passengers besides ourselves.
 I am the only lady on board, and everyone is very nice to me.”

 Jeanette Reid Healy and her husband Augustine (referred to as “G” in her diary) were a wealthy couple from Chicago.
 It was his family’s extremely successful harp-making company, Lyon & Healy, that afforded Mr. and Mrs. Healy a great deal of travel time and money.
 Their travels during 1920-1922 include Japan, Korea, and China, as well as Africa and Europe.
-In this volume, (the first of four she kept on her journey), Mrs. Healy describes her time in Asia and encounters with its culture and people.
+In this volume, (the first of four she kept on her journey), Mrs. Healy recounts her time in Asia and encounters with its culture and people.
 She describes: kimono, public baths, members of the Korean Independence Movement, the Great Wall, and the process of setting up a house with servants in Peking, China.

 Sunday, September 12, 1920